 I could tell you about the times I’d stare at my cell phone and I knew he put on the read receipt to fuck with me then not answer.
 Or about the conversations that escalated into fights and him dropping some line because he wanted to get to me and he knew exactly how.
 I could tell you about the screaming and arguments and how it always ended with an apology and I love you that made it feel okay.
-I could tell you, he probably took out a lot of things he was going throughout on me, simply because he could.
+I could tell you, he probably took out a lot of things he was going through on me, simply because he could.

 I could tell you about the night my mother picked me up drunk off the bathroom floor as I wept in her arms because I missed him during another few months we weren’t speaking.

 I could tell you about the coy games of social media of adding each other and deleting each other so often.

 I could tell you that there wasn’t a kiss that filled me with such fire and passion in the moments we were together.
 And I could tell you how every time he’d leave my heart would break.